core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The following notation is used for the payload of the informative responses:

+* The application-extension identifier "cri" defined in {{Section C of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.

 * 'bstr(X)' denotes a CBOR byte string with value the byte serialization of X, with '\|' denoting byte concatenation.

 * 'OPT' denotes a sequence of CoAP options.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

 * 'PAYLOAD' denotes an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

 * 'SIGN' denotes the signature appended to an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

 ~~~~~~~~~~~ aasvg
 C1 ---------------- [ Unicast w/ OSCORE ]  ------------------> S  /r